sonus21/rqueue/README.md

 factory.setMaxNumWorkers(10);
 ```

-By default number of task executors are same as number of queues.
+By default number of task executors are twice of the number of queues.
 A custom or shared task executor can be configured using factory's `setTaskExecutor` method, we need to provide an implementation of AsyncTaskExecutor

 ```java